weather-gov/weather.gov/docs/standards.md

 ### Merging strategy

-We use squash merging.
+We use squash merging in the merge queue.
+PR authors do not need to select anything as this is handled automatically.

 ### Deployment strategy

 Deployments into preview and/or staging environments happen automatically from the appropriate branches.

-Deployments into production will be managed via tags.
+Deployments into production will be managed via tagged releases.
 When a new tag is created in the form `v1.3`, a new production deployment will be triggered from that tag.
 We will create tags via GitHub releases rather than creating them manually so we can associate them with release notes, documenting what is changing.
-Using tags also allows us an opportunity to review an entire release candidate as a whole before deployhing it.
+Using tags also allows us an opportunity to review an entire release candidate as a whole before deploying it.

 > [!WARNING]
 > Even though pushing to the `main` branch is disabled, tags applied to commits